rust-lang/rust/CONTRIBUTING.md

 For more options, the `config.toml` file contains commented out defaults, with descriptions of what each option will do.

-Note: Previously the `./configure` script was used for configuration, but is now deprecated.
-If you still have a `config.mk` file in your directory, you may need to delete it for `config.toml` to work.
+Note: Previously the `./configure` script was used to configure this project.
+It can still be used, but it's recommended to use a `config.toml` file.
+If you still have a `config.mk` file in your directory - from `./configure` - you may need to delete it for `config.toml` to work.

 ### Building